 Revett Lake is a 4.8 mile loop trail located near Murray, Idaho that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, camping, and fishing and is accessible from July until October.
+The trail is primarily used for hiking, camping, and fishing and is best used from July until October.